developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ### UI URLs

+This part of the configuration file defines the way you want Kratos to redirect requests to your frontend.

-The path to your frontend endponits are custom to your application; pick what's best for you.
+The path to your frontend endpoints are custom to your application; pick what's best for you.
 However, bear in mind that the Kratos server and your frontend application MUST be hosted under the same root domain.